 What Is a DNS Leak?

 When you connect to a VPN, it creates an encrypted connection, which keeps your internet traffic in a “tunnel” that hides all of your internet activity, DNS requests included.
-No one except for your VPN provider can see what you’re up to - not your ISP, the government or your (un)friendly neighborhood hacker.
+No one except for your VPN provider can see what you’re up to - not your ISP, the government, or your (un)friendly neighborhood hacker.
 (It's important to trust that your VPN isn't monitoring or recording your online activities, so only subscribe to a reputable VPN provider, like ExpressVPN.)

 When your computer or other device is connected to a VPN provider, all of your DNS requests should only go through the encrypted tunnel to the VPN service’s DNS servers.